 Above-market and below-market in-place lease fair values for owned properties are recorded based on the present value (using an interest rate which reflects the risks associated with the leases acquired) of the difference between (i) the contractual amounts to be paid pursuant to the in-place leases and (ii) management's estimate of fair market lease rates for the corresponding in-place leases, measured over a period equal to the remaining non-cancelable term of the lease.
 When determining the non-cancelable term of the lease, we evaluate if fixed-rate renewal options, if any, should be included.
-The capitalized above-market lease values, included in the accompanying consolidated balance sheets as part of deferred rent receivable, are amortized as a reduction of rental income over the remaining non-cancelable terms of the years ended December 31, 2012, 2011 and 2010, respectively.
-The capitalized below-market lease values, included in the accompanying non-cancelable terms of the respective leases.
-Total amortization related balance sheets as part of deferred rent liability, are amortized as an increase to rental income over the remaining non-cancelable terms of the respective leases.
-Total amortized as lance sheets as part of deferred rent liability, are amortized as an increase to rental income over the remaining non-cancelable terms of the respective leases.
-Total amortized as lance sheets as part of deferred rent liability, are amortized as an increase to rental income over the remaining non-cancelable terms of the respective leases.
-Total amortized as balance sheets as part of deferred rent liability, are amortized as an increase to rental income over the remaining non-cancelable terms of the respective leases.
+The capitalized above-market lease values, included in the accompanying consolidated balance sheets as part of deferred rent receivable, are amortized as a reduction of rental income over the remaining non-cancelable terms of the respective leases.
+Total amortization related to above-market lease values was \$0.3 million for each of the years ended December 31, 2012, 2011 and 2010, respectively.
+The capitalized below-market lease values, included in the accompanying consolidated balance sheets as part of deferred rent liability, are amortized as an increase to rental income over the remaining non-cancelable terms of the respective leases.
 Total amortization related to below-market lease values was \$1.1 million. \$1.0 million and \$0.9 million for the years ended December 31, 2012, 2011 and 2010, respectively.